Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 With wifi and bluetooth power consumption is much higher, I am working on it.
 As always create your own S/N, SmUUID and Custom UUID

-# UPDATE 10-4-2020 (Importand!!!!!
-From now on bulids wil be based on an unlocked CFG so please, if you don't have one modify config.plist settings.)
+# UPDATE 10-4-2020
+(Importand!!!!!
+From now on builds will be based on an unlocked CFG so please, if you don't have one modify config.plist settings.)
-Updated kexts.
+Updated kexts
 changed config.plist settings for unlocked CFG  (see above for method).
 Included a SSDT-PLUD for cpu
-Recreated CPUFriend Data Provider kext.
+Recreated CPUFriend Data Provider kext
+Installed 10.15.4 supplemental update with no problem
 # Options
-In my EFI you will find a SSDT-PLUG.aml
+In my EFI you will find an SSDT-PLUG.aml
 # 1. CpuFriend kexts in kexts folder and SSDT-PLUG.aml in ACPI/Patched folder,  with plugintype1=false in config.plist
 # 2. CpuFriend kexts in kexts folder, NO SSDT-PLUG.aml in ACPI/Patched folder,  with plugintype1=true in config.plist
-(these two options give same results.
-CPU base freq at 600Mhz,idle freq at 600mhz core watts 0,30 at idle, PKG watts 1.70 at idle, cpu utilazation at 4,70 % at idle.
+(these two options give the same results.
+CPU base freq at 600Mhz, idle freq at 600mhz, core watts 0,30 at idle, PKG watts 1.70 at idle, cpu utilazation at 4,70 % and a bit more at idle.
 # 3.CpuFriend kexts in kexts folder, NO SSDT-PLUG.aml in ACPI/Patched folder and plugintype1=false in config.plist
 (these option has CPU base freq at 600Mhz, but idle req freq is never bellow 1,2Gmhz.
-Core watts 0,30 and bellow at times at idle, PKG watts 1.70 at idle, cpu utilization is lees than 3 % at idle
+Core watts 0,30 and bellow at times at idle, PKG watts 1.70 at idle, cpu utilization is less than 3 % at idle

-choose what you like.
+You can choose which option you like.

 # Next milestones:
 1. Update kexts and drivers (DONE)